 GRADUATE SCHOOL FACULTY MENTOR AWARDS

-In 2023, as part of its 100th Anniversary, the Graduate School established two new awards to recognize faculty who have excelled in the area of mentorship, with one award recognizing Faculty Research Mentorship and a second recognizing Faculty Professional Mentorship.
+The Graduate School Faculty Mentor Awards recognize faculty who have excelled in the area of mentorship, with one award recognizing Faculty Research Mentorship, and a second recognizing Faculty Professional Mentorship.

 Nomination application information